 Indeed, settling for moderate victories can mean forfeiting massive success.

-I teach presentations skills, but I don’t work with clients who want to gradually improve.
-I’m paid to deliver big results fast and it never works out well when I care about someone’s success more than he or she does.
+I teach presentations skills, but I don't work with clients who want to gradually improve.
+It never works out well when I care more about someone's success than he or she does.

 Anyone can pick up a speaking tip here and there.
-If you pick up one presentation tip a year, you’ll gradually become a better speaker over the course of your career.
+If you pick up one presentation tip a year, you will gradually become a better speaker over the course of your career.

 Or with a little effort, you can immerse yourself into the art form and get better results fast.

 So go ahead.
 Take your time.
 Pursue gradual excellence.